digital-land/extract-alpha/app/posts/weeknotes/2025-11-14-first-research-session-booked.md

 And the big win of the week was recruiting the first participants!
 We’re really grateful to LPAs for giving up 1 or 2 hours a week to help us research and test Extract, it’s absolutely essential to ensuring we [start with user needs](https://www.gov.uk/guidance/government-design-principles#start-with-user-needs).

+Their Chief Technology Officer asked how Extract works, so they can think about how IT and information security policies might be affected.
+We’ve written [a note on the technology](/a-note-on-the-technology/) for senior leaders and IT teams who might have this question too.

 ## Building and deploying the prototype

 This week we also finalised the plans for the first prototype, figuring out the who, what, where, when and how.
 That includes